Are you looking for Puerto Rico visa?

 Visa

-As mentioned before, some countries enjoy visa-free travel to the U.S. based on bilateral agreements.
-If that’s your case, you’ll need to apply for an ESTA visa and obtain authorization to stay on the island for up to 90 days without a visa.
+One of Puerto Rico entry requirements is to have some sort of travel authorization.
+Some countries enjoy visa-free travel to the U.S. based on bilateral agreements.
+If that’s your case, you’ll need to apply for a Puerto Rico visa (Puerto Rico ESTA) and obtain authorization to stay on the island for up to 90 days without a visa.
+You can check if your nationality allows you to get an ESTA instead of a regular tourism visa at the Embassy.

 For the rest of the countries, a visitor visa is required to visit Puerto Rico.
-Generally, as a visitor exploring the country for tourism purposes, you’ll need to apply for a visitor visa B-2
+Generally, as a visitor exploring the country for tourism purposes, you’ll need to apply for a visitor visa B-2.
+You can check how to get a visa for Puerto Rico with our guide.

 Travel insurance